Single-valued integration and double copy

-\end{corollary} \begin{proof} Follows directly from \eqref{Fricke}. \end{proof} The quantity $- 4 \pi \, \mathrm{Im} (\tau)$ is proportional to the area of the period lattice, and the function $\mm(\tau)$ plays an important role in the differential theory of modular forms.
+and the rest is a straightforward calculation. \end{proof} The quantity $4 \pi \, \mathrm{Im} (\tau)$ is proportional to the area of the period lattice, and the function $\mm(\tau)$ plays an important role in the differential theory of modular forms.

 Call a function $f$ on $\mathbb{H}$ modular of weights $(r,s)$ if it satisfies